For security reasons, it’s strongly recommended that you do not create a WordPress site with the user name “admin”.

 phpMyAdmin databases

-Log out of your server if you’re finished and go back to your WordPress site.
-You may find that your session is expired.
-If so, log in again with your new Admin user name and password …
+Log out of your server when you’re done and reopen the browser to your WordPress site.
+You will probably find that your session has expired.
+If so, log in again with your new Admin login details …

-You will see that your user name has been updated.
-However, your site will probably still be displaying the old “nickname” …
+You should see that the user name is now updated.
+However, your admin details will probably still be displaying the old “nickname” …

-To choose a new “nickname”, open your Users screen and click the Edit link below the username …
+To choose a new “nickname”, go to your Users screen and click the Edit link below your user name …

-You can also reach your Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …
+You can also get to the Profile section if you click on the Edit My Profile link in the “Howdy, User” screen …

 Click Update Profile to save your new settings …